-Almost like a dog chasing its tail, that data becomes useless, that is the “curse of dimensionality.”
+Almost like a dog chasing its tail, that data becomes useless; that is the “curse of dimensionality.”
 That is because the data needed grows exponentially with the dimensionality.

 What’s the third trait of interventionistas?

-That leads to a third point, they think in terms of actions, rather than interactions.
-In a complex system made of interactions, rather than actions, the behavior is nonlinear.
-In short, the same input can produce several outputs, based on the state and context.
+That leads to a third point, they think in terms of actions rather than interactions.
+In a complex system made of interactions rather than actions, the behavior is nonlinear.
+In short, the same input can produce several outputs based on the state and context.

 How to get rid of those interventionistas?

-In fact, most emperors when declaring war were also the first ones in line for the war.
+In fact, most emperors, when declaring war, were also the first ones in line for the war.
 If the battle got lost, their paid with their lives.
 Yet that is not how modern society works.
-Today, those who make decisions aren’t those who take the risk neither the ones who pay for their mistakes.
+Today, those who make decisions aren’t those who take the risk or the ones who pay for their mistakes.